realPlut0n1um/Firmware_Decrypt/README.md

 # Firmware_Decrypt
-This utility is used to decrypt firmware.
+This utility is used to decrypt firmware.<br />
-Currently only tested for IAW5000 Series PLC V2.2
+Currently only tested for IAW5000 Series PLC V2.2<br />
-I plan on expanding on it as i reverse more firmware
+I plan on expanding on it as i reverse more firmware<br />

 ### Here is the firmware Pre-Decryption
 <pre>